airbytehq/airbyte/docs/integrations/sources/openweather.md

 ## Overview

-This source connector syncs data from the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) which allows to retrieve current and weather data from a geolocation expressed in latitude and longitude.
+This source connector syncs data from the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api).
+This API allows to obtain current and weather data from a geolocation expressed in latitude and longitude.

 ### Output schema